 We were organized in August 2006 as a Delaware limited liability company.
 Kohlberg & Co. historically conducted its middle market lending business and asset management business through Katonah Debt Advisors, which is organized as a Delaware limited liability company and, prior to the formation of Katonah Debt Advisors, through Katonah Capital.
-Prior to our election to be treated as a BDC, we, Kohlberg & Co. and certain affiliates of Kohlberg & Co. engaged in a series of restructuring transactions.
+Prior to our election to be regulated as a BDC, we, Kohlberg & Co. and certain affiliates of Kohlberg & Co. engaged in a series of restructuring transactions.
 These transactions are referred to in this prospectus as the "Restructuring."
-Unless otherwise noted or the context otherwise requires, the information included in this prospectus, assumes that the Restructuring has been completed as described below.

-Pursuant to agreements entered into effective August 17, 2006 between the Company, James A. Kohlberg, one of our directors, and certain entities affiliated with Kohlberg & Co. (the "Contribution and Restructuring Agreements"), we completed the following acquisitions:
+Pursuant to agreements entered into effective August 17, 2006 between the Company, James A. Kohlberg, one of our directors, and certain entities affiliated with Kohlberg & Co., we completed the following acquisitions: